 Born in the north of British Columbia I grew up on a small plot of family land with three sisters, two horses, one cow and more dogs and cats than I can remember.
 Being a family of four tall, blonde, formidable girls was hard….on my Dad.
 We, however, had a blast.

 My parents were loving, fairly traditional folks.
-We woke to my Dad stirring his coffee and arrived home from school often to the warmth of my Mom’s fresh bread.
+We often woke to my Dad playing his fiddle and arrived home from school on a good day to the warmth of my Mom’s fresh bread.
 I suspect if there had been a brother around we would have been relegated to the interior of the house; however, there was not, and we subsequently did everything from splitting wood, to stacking hay, to feeding the chickens who in turn helped to feed us.
 No need to mention what fate befell the poor moose that happened to stumble across our property during hunting season.
 Oh, and there were bees..lots and lots of bees…

-Our village was small and flanked by several reservations which together made for a colourful and most delightful cast of characters.
-There were a couple of hot cars, at least 3 handsome boys and one long main street that just happened to double as the highway.
-On any given Friday the same could be seen driving back and fourth, ready to oblige decked out teenage girls (which generally meant a new sweatshirt, crimped hair and from time to time too much blush) in need of a ride to the local gravel pit party or to the lake for a swim.
+Our village was small and flanked by several reservations which together made for a colourful and delightful cast of characters.
+There were a couple of hot cars, at least 3 handsome boys and one long main street which was in fact the highway.
+On any given Friday the boys would drive back and fourth, ready to oblige decked out teenage girls ( new sweatshirt, crimped hair and from time to time too much blush) in need of a ride to the local gravel pit party or to the lake for a swim.
 We hung out with friends, built forts, partied, hiked the hills, swam all summer long and snowmobiled and ice fished in winter.
 On date night we went to the Beacon movie theatre to watch what was called a ‘new’ film even though it had been released nation wide at least 12 months before.

 ** I would not change a thing or trade a moment** .